mllg/fail/README.md

 The advantage over manually applying a function with `sapply` is the iterative approach: the complete list containing all objects is not created to keep memory consumption low.

 Sometimes the functionality of `lapply` does not suffice.
-Therefore the package also ships with a version of `mapply` as `mapply(FUN, ..., keys, use.cache, moreArgs = NULL, simplify = FALSE, use.names = TRUE)'.
+Therefore the package also ships with a version of `mapply` as `mapply(FUN, ..., keys, use.cache, moreArgs = NULL, simplify = FALSE, use.names = TRUE)`.
 The provided function `FUN` must have the formals `key` and `value` to which the keys and corresponding objects are passed.

 ```splus